Brian Cox – Por Que Precisamos Dos Exploradores

 than there is in all the oceans of the Earth combined.

-do que existe em todos os oceanos da Terra juntos.
+do que em todos os oceanos da Terra combinados.

 So that place, a little moon around Jupiter,